 An including systemic approach to using games in education

 Besides exploring what is happening between the pupil and the computer the research also has to focus on organisations, environments and work-processes.
-Since a successful learning-process when using games demands a collaborative environment between teacher and pupil as well as teacher/school and game producer.
-In such perspective the game is only a small part in a bigger context where playing the game is important but the context, teaching and development that surrounds the game is equally important.
-Since pupils finds digital games very engaging and Björn Berg Marklund finds in his research that a big majority of the teachers is positive to use games in education we for second turn the perspective to bottom up.
+Since a successful learning process when using games demands a collaborative environment between teacher and pupil as well as teacher/school and game producer.
+In such perspective, the game is only a small part in a bigger context where playing the game is important but the context, teaching and development that surrounds the game is equally important.
+Since pupils find digital games very engaging and Björn Berg Marklund finds in his research that a big majority of the teachers is positive to use games in education we for the second turn the perspective to bottom up.

 Frames of Mind – the theory of multiple intelligences by Howard Gardner